SET Statement

 query option to it default.

 Each query option has a specific allowed notation for its arguments.
-See Query Options for the SET Statement for the details of each query option.

 Usage notes: